Without imperfection, neither you nor I would exist.Stephen Hawking

 Margaret Mitchell was born in Stirling, Scotland, in 1968.
 Her projects range from those exploring communities and children’s worlds through to long-term documentation projects on environment, opportunity and social inequality.
 She graduated in photography, film and television from Napier University, Edinburgh, and received a Master of Photography from Edinburgh College of Art.
 Her work has been published and exhibited widely including Street Level Photoworks, Glasgow; the National Portrait Gallery, London; Circulation(s) Festival of Young European Photography, Paris; Somerset House, London; and the Scottish National Portrait Gallery, Edinburgh.
 She has received a number of accolades including those from Sony World Photography Awards, Kuala Lumpur International Photoawards, and the Royal Photographic Society.
 Her work is held in the permanent collection of the National Galleries of Scotland and other public and private archives.

 In March 2021, Bluecoat Press published a beautiful artist’s book of work by Margaret Mitchell.

 Spanning more than twenty years and three generations in the lives of Margaret Mitchell’s extended family, the book reflects on both the personal and the political implications as it unfolds its story of love and loss with, at its heart, the spectre of social inequity.

 Signed copies of the book are available here

 Or unsigned from the publisher here

-This article was first published in Chinese, in the October 2018 issue of PhotoWorld magazine, Beijing.
-First published on Talking Pictures on 10 January 2020.
+This article was initially published in Chinese, in the October 2018 issue of PhotoWorld magazine, Beijing.